Einsteinish/Magnifying-Glass/README.md

 ---

-## 4. Sample: Odeillo Solar Furnace
+## 4. Sample B - Odeillo Solar Furnace

 We can apply the same Stefan–Boltzmann equilibrium formula to the **Odeillo Solar Furnace** to verify its claimed ~3,500 °C temperature.